Playground Triage: When Is the Boo-Boo Doctor Worthy?

 Scenario one: Your child cuts himself while playing on the playground.
 How do you know if it requires stitches or just needs some patching up and love from Mom or Dad?

-“If you can see significant bleeding, if it cuts down past skin fat, it probably needs a stitch,” Hardesty said.
+“If you can see significant bleeding, if it cuts down past skin fat, it probably needs a stitch,” Hardesty says.

 If you’re comfortable that the wound is superficial, wash your hands with soap first, and then wash the cut directly with a mild soap and water.
 Apply pressure to stop the bleeding, and once it has stopped, use an antibiotic ointment and a clean bandage that won’t stick to the cut.

 Scenario two: Your kid falls off the jungle gym or monkey bars and bumps his or her head.